Sexual Harassment - From Both Sides

 For the employer, all the documentation must be in order before the disciplinary action is taken.
 If there are holes in the policies or procedures that govern harassment at the place of business, those must be dealt with before any actions can be taken.

-If you are an employee and feel you were unfairly terminated or that harassment is occurring in your workplace and you don't feel like it is being handled fairly, or if you are an employer that feels like your policies or procedures may be insufficient, contact Terry White at Carlson & Burnett to set up a free consultation.
+If you are an employee and feel you were unfairly terminated or that harassment is occurring in your workplace and you don't feel like it is being handled fairly, or if you are an employer that feels like your policies or procedures may be insufficient, contact us at (402) 810-8611 or contact us online to schedule a free consultation.

 Information from article by Jeffrey C. Miller, a Blog for Kegler, Brown, Hill & Ritter "Sexual harassment case good reminder for employers"